-- Whenever I hear a PM in my organisation or someone I mentor crib about doing project management and having to execute what their leaders want, the first question I ask is “when was the last time you actually talked to your customers or spent a day looking at data that helped uncover some key insight?”
+- Whenever I hear a PM in my organisation or someone I mentor crib about having to execute what their leaders want instead of what they feel is right, the first question I ask is “when was the last time you actually talked to your customers or spent a day looking at data that helped uncover some key insight?”

 - If you think logically no CEO would want to self sabotage their company by working on things that don’t matter.
 The problem is that they have too much on their plate, and hence can’t go deep and focus on breadth instead.
 If you are the PM it is on you to do the research on behalf of your CEO and helped show why you should be doing X over Y. Most people won’t though.
 Because it is far easier to blame their CEO or HOP.

 - How do I know this?
 I have also been in this situation where I stopped giving a fuck and just became an execution machine.
 BTW I am not saying all CEOs are rationale and everything is your fault as a PM.
 But first do your homework before blaming your CEO.

 Most people on Twitter are grifters who have not done any real work for years.

 - I see so much gyaan on Twitter by people that does not match the reality of what they actually do in their organisation.
 How do I know this?
 By now I have enough friends in the ecosystem that I can ask them and get the real view on people.

 - Why do I do this?
 I have lost count of people who have joined organisations based on Twitter gyaan by their managers and once inside they realised what they preach comes nothing close to what they practice.
 You can see a related whatsapp screen shot in this post.

 - Please do a reference check before joining someone’s team.
 Don’t just go by Twitter or Linkedin gyaan.
 Will save you months of pain if not years.